Armie Hammer as Clyde Tolson, Leonardo DiCaprio as J. Edgar Hoover, Judi Dench as Anne Marie Hoover, J. Edgar.

 At no. 5 on the domestic box office chart on Friday, Clint Eastwood’s J. Edgar raked in $4.25 million as per Box Office Mojo.
 If the J. Edgar Hoover biopic starring Leonardo DiCaprio, Armie Hammer, and Naomi Watts reaches $12 million for the weekend, that means an acceptable – though not very promising – $6,312 average at 1,901 locations.

-Another comparison: Ridley Scott’s 2008 political thriller Body of Lies, which features DiCaprio and Russell Crowe, opened with $12.88 million and went on to cume at only $39.39 million in North America.
+Another comparison: Ridley Scott’s 2008 political thriller Body of Lies, which features DiCaprio and Russell Crowe, opened with $12.88 million and went on to reach only $39.4 million in North America.
 Body of Lies did much better overseas – totaling $75.7 million – but considering that J. Edgar Hoover is a nonentity abroad, J. Edgar‘s chances of doing well at the international box office will fall squarely on DiCaprio’s shoulders.

 Shot for $35 million, Clint Eastwood’s film currently has a mediocre 55 percent approval rating among Rotten Tomatoes’ top critics.
 But even without an awards-season buzz as strong as that of The Aviator, J. Edgar likely would have performed much better at the domestic box office during the height of awards season.
 After all, Oscar chances remain for the film, for Eastwood, for DiCaprio, and for various technical/craft categories.